Amazon rolls out new perk for Prime members in select cities - NewsBreak

 In January, Amazon announced plans to open a physical clothing store inside a Southern California mall later in the year.
 Part of the allure, according to Amazon, would be algorithms designed to give shoppers real-time recommendations.

-To see if you qualify for free, same-day shipping, see a list of participating locations here.
+To see if you qualify for free, same-day shipping, see a list of participating locations here .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0